forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 @emilyevewrites group

-Stella's eyes widened as the black substances she couldn't name broke down before her and faded away.
+Stella's peepers widened as the black substances she couldn't name broke down before her and faded away.
 Hesitantly, she reached toward the man and poked his shoulder in a simple attempt to wake him.

 "But he-" Musa began.
 She too was silenced by a look from Farah.
 All of the girls obviously respected her a great deal.
 "Alright Miss Dowling," she conceded.
 She backed away from the group and headed over to Stella.
 Without being asked, Aisha followed behind her.